raktim-mondol/hist2RNA/README.md

 ## ⚡ NEW: Single-Cell RNA-seq Prediction (hist2scRNA) ⚡

-We now support **single-cell and spatial transcriptomics prediction** with our new **hist2scRNA** model!
+We now support **single-cell and spatial transcriptomics prediction** with our new **hist2scRNA** model.
 This state-of-the-art extension uses Vision Transformers and Graph Neural Networks to predict spatially-resolved gene expression at single-cell resolution.

 **Key features of hist2scRNA:**
 - Vision Transformer (ViT) architecture for superior feature extraction